Jean-Tinland/simple-bar/README.md

 In order to make this custom bar work, you'll need to install both [yabai](https://github.com/koekeishiya/yabai) and [Übersicht](https://github.com/felixhageloh/uebersicht), both of them must be up to date. `simple-bar` supports both yabai v3 & yabai v4.

-Becareful, for Big Sur users, some actions must be taken in order to make yabai fully operational: [see here for more details](<https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#macos-big-sur---automatically-load-scripting-addition-on-startup>).
+Becareful, for Big Sur users (and above), some actions must be taken in order to make yabai fully operational: [see here for more details](<https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#macos-big-sur---automatically-load-scripting-addition-on-startup>).

-`simple-bar` has been tested and is working on both Catalina, Big Sur & Monterey.

 **It is important to note that you'll need to use yabai in `bsp` or `stack` layout mode in order to prevent app windows to overlap simple-bar.**

 On the first **simple-bar** execution, an alert should pop on your screen saying that Übersicht want access your browser control (only the first time you launch your favorite browser with **simple-bar** opened).
 It is required to agree to this in order to make the CurrentTrack widget work.

+**_`simple-bar` has only be fully tested on several Intel based Macs and is working on Catalina, Big Sur & Monterey.
+I can't guaranty it will fully work on all M1 Macs._**

+**_As of now, mac book with top notch may be subject to display issues if you use the process widget.
+Among the possible solutions, you can stick `simple-bar` to your bottom screen for now.
+I plan to fix this issue but like for the others that are happening on the latest mac books I don't have the hardware in order to test/reproduce/fix issues correctly._**

 ## Preview